Pain Pumps A Procedure for Treating Chronic Pain

-A pain pump, otherwise known as an intrathecal drug delivery pump, is a type of surgical procedure used to directly inject medication to the area around your spinal cord by using a small pump that is placed under the skin of the abdomen.
+A pain pump, otherwise known as an intrathecal drug delivery pump, is a type of surgical procedure used to directly inject medication to the area around the spinal cord by using a small pump that is placed under the skin of the abdomen.
 The pump delivers medication through a catheter or a small tube, similar to the way a woman in labor receives an epidural during childbirth.

 What Is A Pain Pump (Drug Pump)?

 A pain pump is a small, round device that is surgically implanted under the skin.
 The pump is about the size of a deck of cards and administers medication to the spine via a small plastic tube known as a catheter.
 A pain pump comes with a reservoir that holds the medication.
-It can be programmed to slowly release medication throughout the day so the patient can rely on a steady supply of drugs to reduce pain symptoms.
+It can be programmed to slowly release medication throughout the day so an individual can rely on a steady supply of drugs to reduce pain symptoms.

 Benefits of Pain Pumps